Amar-Sri-MS/FunTools/WuTrace/README.md

   wu_trace.py foo.trace > foo.html

 wu_trace.py also takes the following options:
-* --output_text generates the text dump rather than HTML.
+* --format xxxx changes the output style to HTML, text, or graphviz.
+* --debug prints out status messages during parsing.
+* --output sets the output file (not connected yet.)

+The --format flag changes the style of output.  'text' displays each individual sequence of events in a textual tree format.  'html' outputs the timeline-based view of each separate transaction.  'graphviz' draws the call graph of all events seen in a single graph.

 Note that the wu_log mechanism relies on the arguments passed to the wu - frame pointer in arg0 and flow pointer in arg1 - to identify related work units.
 It assumes that these values will be unique, and that only one WU can be running with the same flow (or frame).
 If the same flow pointer is used for several simultaneous WUs (such as passing an integer rather than an explicit flow object), then the analysis can be confused.

 # What's part of the same operation.